MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/clientapi/clientapi-grid-context.md

 For more information about methods and events available for grids and subgrids, see [Grids and subgrids](reference/grids.md).

 > [!NOTE]
-> Getting the **gridContext** object for JavaScript functions for ribbon actions is different from how you get these values in form scripting.
+> Getting the **gridContext** object for JavaScript functions for ribbon actions is different from how you get it in form scripting.
 More information: [Form and grid context in ribbon actions](../customize-dev/pass-dynamics-365-data-page-parameter-ribbon-actions.md#form-and-grid-context-in-ribbon-actions)

 ## Related topics